View Gayle Esposti's Notice on PressDemocrat.com and share memories

 Gayle was born on November 17, 1933 in Petersburg, TX to Loretta and Otis Riddle.
 The family moved several times before settling in Geyserville, CA. She married Nick Esposti on March 7, 1953.

-A service for family will be held at Calvary Cemetery on Friday, June 21, 2019 at 10:00 AM.
-The family would like you to join them for a Celebration of Gayle's Life following the service at a location to be announced later.
+A service for family and friends will be held at Calvary Cemetery on Friday, June 21, 2019 at 10:00 am.
+The family would like to you to join them for a Celebration of Gayle's Life following the service at Charlie's Grill in Windsor.

 In lieu of flowers, donations may be made to St. Joseph Memorial Hospice or St. Rose Church Building Fund.